List of JoJo's Bizarre Adventure characters: Part 3: Stardust Crusaders

 Araki stated that he had Kakyoin act as a foil to Jotaro.
 Although they both wear school uniforms, Kakyoin's well-tailored one gives him the feel of an honor student, while Jotaro's loose-fitting one and accessories convey that he is a delinquent.
 He made him Jotaro's first real Stand opponent to visually convey the concepts between short-range and long-range Stand abilities.
-The author revealed that he always read the kanji for Kakyoin's given name as "Tenmei," but his editor approved the reading Noriaki for the tankōbon much to his surprise.
+The author revealed that he always read the kanji for Kakyoin's given name as "Tenmei", but his editor approved the reading Noriaki for the tankōbon much to his surprise.
+His surname was taken from a town in Sendai.
 In order to not have him overlap with Jotaro and Joseph, Polnareff was given a distinctive look and personality, which in turn made him shine on his own.
 Because he is a versatile character who could say goofy lines or serious ones, he "needed" to make more appearances.
 More appearances means more fights, and because he made it through so many life-or-death situations, Araki feels that Polnareff grew the most in the story.
 The author used foreign models as reference for his hair, and also drew it like Rudol von Stroheim's from Battle Tendency.
 The character's name was inspired by those of Araki's three favorite French people, actors Alain Delon and Jean-Paul Belmondo, and musician Michel Polnareff.
 Not having any limitations on what he can put in the series, Araki has animals appear and even had one join the Joestar party.
 Although he feels that The Fool is a perfect fit for Iggy, it just happened to be the last tarot card for him to assign aside from The World.
-Additionally, he thought of assigning The Fool to an enemy instead, but things just "ended up working out the way they did."
+Additionally, he thought of assigning The Fool to an enemy instead, but things just "ended up working out the way they did".
 Being the first time he made an animal a major character and the first time he showed one in battle, Araki used Yoshihiro Takahashi's Ginga: Nagareboshi Gin as a reference.